samanthafrances/snowlink/README.md

 ## Post-MVP
-- Add Google maps api to event detail page.
+- Add Google maps API to event detail page.
 - Add React.
 - Enable the app to provide events in the user's area using user's geolocation.
 - Enable users to add events to their google calender.
 - Enable users to view others in their radius and message them directly.
-- Enable users to plan for upcoming trips and create saved lists.
+- Enable paid banner ads to monetize app.
-- Enable business such as ski resorts themselves, restaurants, bars, etc. to create business accounts where they pay to boost their events and have more visibility and attendance.
+- Enable business such as ski resorts, restaurants, bars, etc. to create business accounts where they pay to boost their events and have more visibility and attendance.

 ## Credits
 - Mountain photo: TAMARA SUSA/ASPEN SNOWMASS